cop1000/actions-workflow/responses/notify.md

 We'll let you do this one mostly on your own and we'll check in at the end.

-### :keyboard: Activity: Use environment variables as part of an action
+### :keyboard: Activity: Use an action to send an SMS notification on deployment

 1. Click on the **Code** tab
 1. Click **.github**